bitToQubits/healthcare-reminder/README.md

 - Open the server by opening up the terminal in VSCode in the system directory, and executing ``node server.js``
 - You can use POSTMAN to test the API.
     - Call ``POST https://your_ngrok_domain/api/v1/calls/outbound`` to trigger a call.
-        - Here is the body of your request.
+        - Here is the required body of the request.
         ```
             {
                 "phone_number": "Your phone number"
             }
         ```
     - Call ``GET https://your_ngrok_domain/api/v1/calls`` to list all call logs.
-- If you want to execute the tests, execute in the terminal the following ``npm test``
+- If you want to execute the integration tests, execute in the terminal the following ``npm test``
+## Understanding call logs and patient interactions.
+- The system after a call to the ``calls/outbound/`` endpoint, will trigger a call on the recipient phone.
+- The system will be outputting a call log to indicate that the call is queued
+- If declined/busy
+    - The system would attempt to determine if the voice mail is available, if it is, system will leave a message using elevenlabs audio, and then log the result of the call as "Voice mail left"
+        - If voice mail is not available, the system would attempt to send a sms using Twilio, and then log the status of the call as "SMS sent"
+- If accepted
+    - The system with stablish a websocket connection after call is accepted to later stream elevenlabs audio, and after the initial audio is reproduced, will start listening for the patient response, who is later streamed to deepgram live transcription api to inmediatly start logging to the system the patient text response.
+    - After the call is ended the system would receive the webhook call from twilio updating the call status, finally revealing the status for the call (answered, no-anwer, busy, etc).
+- The system can also log all the calls performed by making a GET request to ``/calls/`` endpoint.